Supreme Court considers giving police greater powers when pursuing suspects

 Chief Justice John G. Roberts Jr., though, worried about hamstringing the police.
 It can be dangerous for an officer when a suspect retreats to his home, where he could arm himself or destroy evidence.
 Perhaps police should be even more worried when someone flees when police confront him over a minor infraction, Roberts said.

-“It seems to me that that’s the situation where you’d be most concerned,” Roberts explained.
+“It seems to me that that’s the situation where you’d be most concerned,” the chief justice explained.
 “I mean, he’s got something to hide.”

 But when the other side was up, Roberts hypothesized about a group of teenagers drinking beer, who scattered when an officer showed up and ran to their parents’ homes.